Baselj/ExcelVBAReadFromWebAPI/README.md

 # Excel VBA - read from WEB API

-Read from Web API using Excel VBA Macro
+Read from Web API using Excel VBA Macro and query the returned XML file using x-path.

 ## Description